emargsm/github_intro/README.md

-# pykoans_commented
+# github_intro
-A repository for me to work my way through the Python koans as originally set forth by Greg Malcom in python_koans.
+This is my first time working through GitHub, so I have created a repository to help me as I need to test actual git / GitHub things.